somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 {% endhighlight r %}
 * code credit to this [RStudio](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) tutorial.

 d.
-Determine the timesteps and batch size
+Determine the timesteps and batch size<br>
 	1. Daily data: How far ahead do you want to predict?
-Try to catch a natural trend period (consider the ACF and PACF plots)
+Try to catch a natural trend period (consider the ACF and PACF plots)<br>
-	2. Batch size: Where would you like to divide the data to predict?
+	2. Batch size: Where would you like to divide the data to predict?<br>
 e.
 Center the data and store the values to undo tranformation later

 Assuming Temp is the temperatures and df is your dataframe with the key column added, the code for part e may look something like this: